khunjon/project-tracker-bot/README.md

    ```
    /project-list
    ```
-   Shows all projects grouped by status with interactive "View Details" buttons.
+   Shows all projects grouped by status with interactive "View Details" buttons and AI-generated portfolio summary.
+Each "View Details" includes project-specific AI insights.

 3. **Update a Project:**
    ```